Wethersfield Stone Schoolhouse

-Wethersfield Stone Schoolhouse is a historic one room school building located at Trenton in Oneida County, New York.
+Wethersfield Stone Schoolhouse is a historic one room school building located at Trenton in Oneida County, New York, United States.
 It was built about 1825 and is a vernacular one story, rectangular, gable roofed, stone masonry structure, 26 by 30 ft.
 It functioned as a public school until 1934.

 It was listed on the National Register of Historic Places in 2005.